SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/08-Homework.md

 # Hints

-Perform 3 nested loops from `0` to `n`.
+Perform 3 nested loops from 0 to n.

-For each number `num`, print its corresponding Latin letter as follows:
+For each number "**num**", print its corresponding Latin letter as follows:

 `let letter = String.FromCharCode(97 + num)`